 Definition – Contextual and aesthetic impact – Place

 Projects must convey a high standard of architectural quality as a prevalent form of cultural expression.
-With space, form and aesthetic impact of utmost significance, the material manifestation of the design must make a positive and lasting contribution to the physical, human and cultural environment.
+With space, form, and aesthetic impact of utmost significance, the material manifestation of the design must make a positive and lasting contribution to the physical and social environment.

-- Architectural quality and aesthetic impact, specifically concerning space, spatial sequences, movement, tactility of materials, light and ambiance
+- Architectural excellence and aesthetic impact, specifically concerning space, spatial sequences, movement, tactility of materials, light, air quality, and ambiance.

 Building within a building: Adopting a concept as a response to the extremely hot semi-arid climate, the primary healthcare center near Dharmapuri in India distinguishes between a high-tech medical core and a low-tech surrounding layer.
 The latter serves as shaded waiting space.
 This project by Flying Elephant Studio in Bangalore won a Holcim Awards Acknowledgement prize 2011 Asia Pacific, and was operational at the end of that year.